dtardoin/docker-training/advanced/usefulcommands.md

 ```

-*Note*: if used incorrectly, this can violate
+*Note*: this should be used carefully, you can mount a volume over top of files that already exist!

 ### Log
+Get stdout logs from a container running in the background.

 ```
 docker run -d -p 8080:80 --name=nginx-webserver nginx